katisunray/katisunray.github.io/src/content/products/art-print/collections/slowing-down.md

   description: "Order Slowing Down Collection SKUs directly via email."
 ---

-Hang these soothing prints where you need the cue to breathe, cuddle in, and enjoy the present.
+Hang these soothing prints where you need the cue to breathe, cuddle in, and enjoy the present with your little ones (or by yourself).